ytmytm/c128-link232/README.md

 With these changes and ACIA setup to use `/NMI` at $D700 base address both latest version of CCGMS and DesTerm 128 will work fine.

+Make sure that everything is setup correctly by issuing `AT` command.
+The modem should respond with `OK`.

+Then start configuration menu by typing `AT+CONFIG`

+By default RTS/CTS flow control is not enabled (so that operation can be checked in Arduino IDE serial monitor), so you should enable it with `ATF0` command because C64/128 will not keep up with scrolling the screen even in 19200 baud mode.
+You can save the settings to flash afterwards with `AT&W`.